qor/doc/admin/authentication.md

 ### Authorization For Actions

-QOR Admin will check permission mode `roles.Update` when checking if current user has the ability to call an action, other modes will ignored.
+QOR Admin will check permission mode `roles.Update` when checking if the current user has the ability to call an action, other modes will ignore.

 ```go
 user.Action(&admin.Action{